 Unlike a home equity loan or home equity line of credit (HELOC), Energy Efficient Mortgages aren’t a type of second mortgage.
 Though created as a separate loan, they are ultimately rolled into your primary mortgage—so you only make only one mortgage payment per month.

 How much money can you save with a Green Mortgage and reduce your home’s carbon footprint at the same time?
 Consider the following:

 - Overall, heating and cooling accounts for 50–70% of the total energy used in the average American home.

 - 60% of the existing homes in the U.S. are not properly insulated.

 - Updating your home’s insulation can save up to 20% on heating and cooling costs or up to 10% of your total yearly energy bill.

 - According to the Department of Energy, energy loss from outdated windows accounts for nearly 25% of the annual heating and cooling costs for the average American home.

 - Even the most basic double-paned window can reduce energy use by up to 24% in cold climates during the winter and by up to 18% in hot climates during the summer.

 - In houses with central air and heating, about 20% of the air is lost due to faulty, outdated duct work.

-- A new Energy Star-rated dishwasher can save you up to 13 energy (the dishwasher accounts for 2% of your gas or electric bill) and as much as 1,200 gallons of water a year.
+- A new Energy Star-rated dishwasher not only uses less energy (a dishwasher typically accounts for 2% of your gas or electric bill) but can also save as much as 1,200 gallons of water a year.